NathanJAdams/MeshIO/README.md

 <h3>Read</h3>
 To read an object you need a builder object that implements IMeshBuilder\<YourMeshClass\>, and an input stream for the data.
-Then simply call the MeshIO.<MeshFormat>.read() method.
+Then simply call the

     YourMeshClass newMeshObject = MeshIO.<MeshFormat>.read(meshBuilder, inputStream);